ShichengDai/5c22-Tasks/Assignment2/README.md

-# Add here a title for the project
-5C22 Assignment 2 by Shicheng Dai
+# 5C22 Assignment 2 by Shicheng Dai

 ## High-level Description of the project
 This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
 - median filtering